-“The bass-baritone Łukasz Karauda projected powerfully as the strong-headed Bartley.”
+Łukasz Karauda projected powerfully as the strong-headed Bartley.
 Opera, January 2017

-Łukasz Karauda made his debut at Teatr Wielki-Opera Narodowa Warszawa in Puccini’s Madama Butterfly in 2018 and returned for a new production of Britten’s Billy Budd in 2019, singing Donald and covering the title role.
+In 2019, Łukasz Karauda returned to Teatr Wielki-Opera Narodowa Warszawa as Donald and cover of the title role in Britten’s Billy Budd, after making his company debut in Puccini’s Madama Butterfly the previous year.
 In 2014, he made his Glyndebourne Festival debut, singing Un domestico di Flora in Verdi’s La traviata on short notice, accompanied by the London Philharmonic Orchestra under the baton of David Afkham.
 Other highlights include performances, as part of Sir Bryn Terfel’s 50th birthday celebrations in 2015, of Puccini’s Tosca at the Wales Millennium Centre and The Fiddler on the Roof at the BBC Proms.

 Łukasz Karauda is soloist of the “MAZOWSZE” im.
 Tadeusza Sygietyńskiego w Karolinie, since 2019.
 He performed with Diva Opera, English Touring Opera, Grange Park Opera, Welsh National Opera, Wexford Festival Opera and festivals including Bath Festival, BBC Promenade Concerts London, Glyndebourne Festival, Grange Park Opera, Llangollen International Musical Eisteddfod, St Magnus Festival, Scotland, Wexford Festival Opera.
 His operatic repertoire includes Escamillo in Bizet’s Carmen, Torquinius in Britten’s The Rape of Lucretia, as well as the title roles in Britten’s Billy Budd, Mozart’s Don Giovanni and Le nozze di Figaro, Tchaikovsky’s Jewgeni Onegin.